Douglas MacArthur: New Guinea Campaign

-Lieutenant General Walter Krueger's Sixth Army headquarters arrived in SWPA in early 1943 but MacArthur had only three American divisions, and they were tired and depleted from the fighting at the Battle of Buna–Gona and the Battle of Guadalcanal.
+Lieutenant General Walter Krueger's Sixth Army headquarters arrived in SWPA in early 1943 but MacArthur had only three American divisions, and they were depleted from the fighting at the Battles of Buna–Gona and Guadalcanal.
 As a result, "it became obvious that any military offensive in the South-West Pacific in 1943 would have to be carried out mainly by the Australian Army".
 The offensive began with the landing at Lae by the Australian 9th Division on 4 September 1943.
-The next day, MacArthur watched the landing at Nadzab by paratroops of the 503rd Parachute Infantry.
-His B-17 made the trip on three engines because one failed soon after leaving Port Moresby, but he insisted that it fly on to Nadzab.
+The next day, MacArthur watched the landing at Nadzab by the 503rd Parachute Infantry.
+His B-17 made the trip on three engines because one failed soon after leaving Port Moresby, but he insisted that it fly on.
 For this, he was awarded the Air Medal.

 The Australian 7th and 9th Divisions converged on Lae, which fell on 16 September.
 MacArthur advanced his timetable, and ordered the 7th to capture Kaiapit and Dumpu, while the 9th mounted an amphibious assault on Finschhafen.
-Here, the offensive bogged down, partly because MacArthur had based his decision to assault Finschhafen on Willoughby's assessment that there were only 350 Japanese defenders at Finschhafen, when in fact there were nearly 5,000.
+Here, the offensive bogged down, partly because MacArthur had based his decision to assault Finschhafen on Willoughby's assessment that there were only 350 Japanese defenders there, when in fact there were nearly 5,000.
 A furious battle ensued.